doudchenko/banana/report.md

 <img src="dqn_graph.png" width="400"/>

 ### Prioritized experience replay
-We also use prioritized experience replay to upsample the experience tuples that lead to the largest---in absolute value---training errors, $\delta_i$.
+We also use prioritized experience replay to upsample the experience tuples that lead to the largest—in absolute value—training errors, $\delta_i$.